Georeferencing Topo Sheets and Scanned Maps (QGIS3)¶

 Uncompressed GeoTIFF files can be very large in size.
 So compressing them is always a good idea.
 You can learn more about different TIFF compression options (LZW, PACKBITS or DEFLATE) in this article.

 Now we can start adding the Ground Control Points (GCP).
 Click on the Add Point button.

 Now place the cross-hair at the intersections of the grid lines and left-click, this will serve as the ground-truth in our case.
 As the grid lines are labeled, we can determine the X and Y coordinates of the points using them.
 In the pop-up window, enter the coordinates.
 Remember that X=longitude and Y=latitude.
 Click OK.

 You will notice the GCP table now has a row with details of your first GCP.

-Similarly, add at least more GCPs covering the entire image.
+13 .
+Similarly, add more GCPs covering the entire image.
 The more points you have, the more accurate your image is registered to the target coordinates.
 The

 Polynomial 2 transform requires at least 6 GCPs.
 Once you have added the minimum number of points required for the transform, you will notice that the GCPs now have a non-zero